davidgiga1993/mixing-station-docs/docs/ui-controls.md

 ### Fine mode

 When enabled, faders will be less sensitive, allowing for smaller and more precise adjustments.
+The sensitivity can be changed in the [channel strip settings](settings/channel-strip.md).

 ### Mute enable